End of a Century: Critical reception

 Terry Staunton from Melody Maker wrote, "The fourth gem from Parklife in this, the year of the Blur.
 Forging the best bits of mid-era Beatles with wry Ray Davies observation, this has more charm than a lorryload of Lucy Claytons and should sound fantastic on the radio."
 Pan-European magazine Music & Media noted, "In a fin-de-siècle mood Blur re-evaluates the roaring '60s with a great pop song that's a cross between Kinks and Small Faces-type of directness and Syd Barrett's cleverness."
 In a separate review, "End of a Century" was also described as "'60s psychedelic pop with a touch of Syd Barrett".

 Martin Aston from Music Week gave it a score of four out of five in his review of the single.
-Andrew Harrison from Select said it "clambers over its ugly cousin to sum up Blur's amiable cynicism with a mournful trumpet and perhaps the most eloquent lines Damon's yet written: Another country?/It's nothing special."
+Andrew Harrison from Select said it "clambers over its ugly cousin to sum up Blur's amiable cynicism with a mournful trumpet and perhaps the most eloquent lines Damon's yet written: 'Another country?(sic)/It's nothing special.'"
 Pete Stanton from Smash Hits gave it a full score of five out of five and named it Best New Single, writing, "'End of the Century' is the fourth tune off Parklife, and has their usual ingredients: switly start, sweet guitars, cockney vocals, big ending.
 I'm reaching for my old mod clobber right now."